 Other than that, avoid touching your piercing at all costs, as well as sleeping on it or wearing clothing that could irritate the area.

 When Can I Change the Jewelry?

 It varies by piercing.
-As a general rule, new piercings are done with longer jewelry to allow for some initial swelling, after which it’s downsized to a shorter length that fits better in four-to-eight weeks (depending on the piercing).
-After that, you should still wait at least three months to a year into healing before changing it into something more your style.
+As a general rule, new piercings are done with longer jewelry to allow for some initial swelling, after which it’s downsized to a shorter length that fits better after an initial healing period (depending on the piercing).
+After that, you should still try waiting at least a year into healing before changing it into something more your style.
 When in doubt, always check with your piercer beforehand.